|

 will not even apply, since the next leg is a run, and proper course

-does not require a gybe.
+does not necessarily require a gybe.

 |